Manderby/NALib/Readme.txt

 only necessary if your elements actually need some sort of construction or destruction.

+Creating a datastructure with a constructor should always! be paired with clearing or destroying the datastructure with the corresponding desctructor.

+If you just need to do some harmeless initialization and no real construction (memory allocation and such), you might want to create the struct plainly and then run a foreach-function which accepts a mutator callback:

+typedef void  (*NAMutator) (void *);

+Beware: Do not mix these function pointers!

-Constructor example: You store complex objects in a NAGrowingSpace whereas each object must perform certain initialization before it can properly be used.
+Constructor example: You store complex objects in a NAGrowingSpace whereas each object must perform certain allocations before it can properly be used.
 The NAGrowingSpace structure will call the appropriate constructor for all new elements whenever the space grows.